ganrad/aks-aspnet-sqldb-rest/README.md

 5. Copy the Azure SQL Server database (ClaimsDB) connection string.

     In the **ClaimsDB** tab, click on **Connection strings** in the left navigational panel (blade).
-Copy the SQL Server database connection string under the **ADO.NET** tab and save the value in a file.
-We will need this connection string in the next sections to configure the SQL Server database for the Claims API microservice.
 See screenshot below.

     ![alt tag](./images/A-06.PNG)

+    Copy the SQL Server database connection string under the **ADO.NET** tab.
+In the connection string, remove the listener port address including the 'comma' (**,1433**) before saving this string in a file.
+If the **comma** and the port number are present in the connection string then application deployments will **fail**.
+    We will need the SQL Server db connection string in the next sections to configure the SQL Server database for the Claims API microservice.

 ### B. Provision a Linux CentOS VM on Azure
 **Approx. time to complete this section: 45 Minutes**